debiki/talkyard/README.md

 Debiki Server
 =============================

-Debiki (now I've renamed it to EffectiveDiscussions though) is a combined forum and question & answers platform.
+Debiki (now I've renamed it to EffectiveDiscussions (ED) though) is a combined forum, chat and question & answers platform.

 See it live: http://www.effectivediscussions.org/forum/latest<br>
 Read about it: http://www.effectivediscussions.org/

-Debiki is under development and there is currently no stable version or simple installation instructions.
+ED is under development and there is currently no stable version or simple installation instructions.